HIRO-group/marl-experiments/README.md

     tensorboard --logdir runs/
     ```

-## Acknowledgments
+# Acknowledgments

 We would like to thank the contributors of [CleanRL](https://github.com/vwxyzjn/cleanrl) for the base DQN implementation.
+We would also like to thank the contributors of [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) and [sumo-RL](https://github.com/LucasAlegre/sumo-rl) for maintaining MARL environments.